 Benefits of Good Manners

-As parents, we want our children to have good manners for lots of reasons, not the least of which might be to avoid personal embarrassment by a child's rude or obnoxious behavior.
-However, did you know that taking the time to teach your kids good manners can provide a wealth of future benefits for them?
+As parents, we want our children to have good manners for lots of reasons, not the least of which is to avoid personal embarrassment by a child's rude or obnoxious behavior.
+However, did you know teaching your kids good manners provides a wealth of future benefits for them such as:

 - Knowing and using appropriate manners increases a child's feeling of self-worth.

 - They feel valued, loved and accepted by others.